rust-lang/rust/active/0000-trait-based-exception-handling.md

 The other requirements for an implicit conversion to be well-behaved in the context of this feature should be thought through with care.

-Some further thoughts and possibilities on this matter:
+Some further thoughts and possibilities on this matter, only as brainstorming:

  * It should be "like a coercion from subtype to supertype", as described earlier.
 The precise meaning of this is not obvious.